hypergroup/android-hyper/README.md

 To those contributing or planning to work on this project, a brief description of the architecture may be helpful.

 A Hyper node is a virtual node that wraps data.
-When accessing data that doesn't exist, it uses HyperContext to `fetch` that data.
+When accessing data that doesn't exist, it uses contextual variables from HyperContext to `fetch` that data.

 The `get` method retrieves the next property in the `keyPath`.
 If there is more keyPath to `get` then the call is made recursively.